Our next Summer Intensive will be held in 2022.

 - 8 Limbs Teacher Training Manual

-- Minimum two years yoga asana practice and 6 months personal practice at start of training
+- Minimum two years yoga asana practice and 6 months personal practice at start of training; exceptions only with instructor approval

 - Attendance of all training gatherings